 11. Our curate is leaving at the end of February and our new Curate will not be arriving until September.
 We would like to let the house out until he/she arrives – what do we need to do?

-The following information should be supplied to Jane Duffy who will then obtain the LDF’s consent, in its role as Custodian Trustee, to the proposed letting
+The following information should be supplied to Jane Duffy who will then obtain the LDF’s consent, in its role as Diocesan Authority (formerly known as a Custodian Trustee), to the proposed letting

 - Confirmation email from your Archdeacon that s/he is in agreement with you letting out the property at the proposed rent and to the (proposed) tenant.